Part One – Privilege and Insecurity

 …one of the reasons people cling to their hates so stubbornly is because they sense, once hate is gone, they will be forced to deal with pain. – James Baldwin

 Juneteenth is a new national holiday!
 On June 19th, 1865, Union soldiers arrived in Texas with news that the Civil War was over and that the enslaved were free.
 This was over two months after the Confederate surrender and two and a half years after the Emancipation Proclamation.
 Why did they take so long?
 Some tell stories of messengers who were murdered.
 Others say that plantation owners withheld the news to maintain the labor force as long as possible, or that federal troops actually waited for them to reap the benefits of one last cotton harvest.

 This pattern of dis-information became a model for the years to come, all the way up to the fake news and alternative facts of our current times, and it meshed with a national character that has always welcomed it.
 In their guts, White people have always known the truth.
 But the mythology (or if you prefer, the propaganda) of innocence has generally overcome the wisdom of the body, because part of this mythology has always been about hatred of the body.
 So I’d like to ask: Did the South actually win the Civil War?

-Of course, the South lost the actual war, slavery ended and the Union was saved.
-Of course, black people have theoretically equal rights and are better off economically.
-Of course, we’ve had a black president for over six years.
+Of course, the Confederacy lost the actual war.
+Legalized slavery ended and the Union was saved.
+Of course, black people have equal rights and are better off economically.
+Why, we even had a black president.

 Now let’s talk about reality.
-To do so, we have to consider the South’s political objectives at the start of the Civil War:
+To do so, let’s consider the South’s objectives at the start of the Civil War:

 1 – Preservation of slavery